On 23 October 2009 Parkside became a Foundation School Supported by a Charitable Trust (Parkside Community Trust).

 - Supporting the development of a national network of leaders in special education.

 - Supporting the development of 'Trust Norfolk SEN'.
 A collaborative group of eleven special schools in Norfolk.

 - Supporting the opening of a Specialist Resource Base at a High School for young people with Autism.

 In addition to these achievements the Trust continues to support SEN and Leadership development by:

-- The Executive Head is chair of ‘the base’ Family Support Centre.
+- The former Executive Head is chair of 'the base' Family Support Centre.

-- The Head of School supports the Norfolk Association of Special School Heads (NASSH).
+- The Head Teacher supports the Norfolk Association of Special School Heads (NASSH).

-- The Executive Head Teacher supports on the Board of Trust Norfolk SEN.
+- The former Executive Head Teacher supports on the Board of Trust Norfolk SEN.